-13 Non-voting members of committee [SM, s 12]
+Non-voting members of committee [SM, s 12]

-- (1) The following persons are, without further election or appointment, members of the committee- - (a) a body corporate manager for the community titles scheme; - (b) a caretaking service contractor for the scheme. - (2) A person who is a member under this section is a non-voting member of the committee. - (3) Subsection (2) applies even if the person is a member of the body corporate. - (4) A non-voting member is not entitled to vote at a meeting of the committee.
+- (1) The following persons are, without further election or appointment, members of the committee- - (a) a body corporate manager for the community titles scheme; - (b) a caretaking service contractor for the scheme. - (2) A person who is a member under this section is- - (a) a non-voting member of the committee; and - (b) not entitled to vote at a meeting of the committee.